xyt6151/ESPLowPowerSensor/task-list.md

 32. Update the documentation to reflect the new interrupt-driven approach
 33. Create example sketches demonstrating the use of interrupt-driven sensor functions
 34. Implement error handling for cases where interrupt setup fails
+35. Add a method to disable interrupts if the user wants to revert to the original behavior